brandon-m-wang/cs198-75/src/web-hw/hw6.md

       more complex application, we'd probably fetch this data from a database in order to create this array.
 However, we'll keep things simple in this project.
+  - type: ps
+    paragraph: >-
+      With that, it's time to create our first endpoint!
+It would be quite useful to have one that, with a GET request, returns a JSON response with the `videosMetadata` array, as we can then use that information in our client.
+We've already given you the overall skeleton for this endpoint;
+      how can our callback function

+      Hint: A certain method found in the Express API reference [here](https://expressjs.com/en/api.html#res) might be useful.
 ---